Shared Web Hosting vs Dedicated Hosting vs VPS Hosting

 A Virtual Private Server is a server partitioned so that each partition operates as if it is a dedicated server.
 It’s a compromise between shared and dedicated hosting: cheaper than dedicated hosting, as the hardware is shared – yet appears to the client as a dedicated host.

 VPS (and related Cloud technologies) rely, in the same way as shared hosting, on clients not using their total quota of space and bandwidth (which is predominantly the case in the real world).
-A good host will manage their servers to avoid traffic ‘bottlenecks’ or too much traffic for than the server can handle.
+A good host will manage their servers to avoid traffic ‘bottlenecks’ or too much traffic for the server to handle.

-VPS is good for medium to large e-commerce businesses as it combines price with private service – though not suitable for some clients as some software doesn’t run well in a virtual environment (like other virtualisers or emulators, for example).
+VPS is good for medium to large e-commerce businesses as it combines price with private service – though not suitable for all clients as some software doesn’t run well in a virtual environment (like other virtualisers or emulators, for example).

-As with anything research, research, research and remember you get what you pay for!
+As with anything: research, research, research and remember you get what you pay for!